 The importance of consent At Mont-Libre, we believe in the idea consent.
 Each individual decides for him/herself, insofar as this respects the needs of others.
 In this sense, members are free to use the center as they see fit.
 They can decide whether or not they participate in a workshop, and when their participation ends.
 They are free and encouraged to pursue their interests.
 Even while a workshop is taking place, they are free to use the space to do what is of interest to them, whether it be drawing, painting, playing music, reading, working with computers…

-Teenagers’ freedom At the center, teenagers enjoy a freedom that ends when it infringes on another’s freedom.
-This implies that they can decide what to do, when to do it and with whom, as long as it is done with the utmost respect of the other’s freedom.
-Thus, they are acquired responsible for their actions, the results of their actions and their education.
+Kids’ freedom At the center, teenagers enjoy a freedom that ends when it infringes on another’s freedom.
+This implies that they can decide what to do when to do it and with whom, as long as it is done with the utmost respect for the other’s freedom.
+Thus, they are acquired responsible for their actions, the results of their actions, and their education.

 Certification process At Mont-Libre, teenagers are allowed to do certain tasks and to use certain tools (e.g. answering the phone for the center, using the oven, posting on social networks…) once they are certified.
 All members of the center who wish to be certified need to demonstrate to a certified adult or teenager that they can perform the tasks with respect and safety.